DoctorLogicProduct/dltest/_pages/products/content-multiplier/content-multiplier.md

   class: content-multiplier__item-grid--1
   per-row-count: "3"
   headline: "Showcase your stunning results & establish your expertise"
   text: "Showcase and manage your stunning results like never before through our Before and After Photo Gallery Manager.
-Allow patients to search by interested procedures so they can better visualize the results they might achieve.
-This tool helps you establish your expertise, show off your technique and devices and how they’ve helped your patients."
+Allow patients to search by procedure so they can better visualize the results they might achieve.
+This tool helps you establish your expertise while showing off your techniques and devices and how they’ve helped your patients."
   items:
   - class: item-grid__item--1
     img: